kluz116/financetrust_dev_test/api-assignment/README.md

 # Recipe Statistics API Project

-This project provides a set of API endpoints to process an automatically generated JSON file with some data and calculate various statistics.
+This project provides a set of API endpoints to process and automatically generated JSON file with  data and various calculate  statistics as in requireements.

 ## Features
+- Aggregate and generate comprehensive recipe statistics data into a JSON file
 - Get recipes matching specific keywords
 - Count unique recipes
 - Retrieve recipes statistics